 Methods: A two cohort, online survey study was conducted between Setptember 2020 and July 2021 in the neighboring European regions Tyrol (Austria, n=1157) and South Tyrol (Italy, n= 893).
 Data on demographics, comorbidities, COVID-19 symptoms and recovery of SARS-CoV-2 adult outpatients were collected.
 Phenotypes of acute COVID-19 and post-acute sequelae and risk of protracted recovery were explored by semi-supervised clustering and multi-parameter LASSO modeling.

-Results: we avoid the imprecise ‘symptom burden’ wording and use ‘symptom count/number’ instead both in Abstract and the main text.
-Statistics such percent or medians in the text follow now consistently the ‘TY: …, STY …’ pattern to improve clarity.
+Answer 8???: we avoid the imprecise ‘symptom burden’ wording and use ‘symptom count/number’ instead both in Abstract and the main text.
+Statistical number such as percentages or medians in the text follow now consistently the ‘TY: …, STY …’ pattern to improve clarity.

 Issue 8: Introduction: It would be helpful to have more background about the online survey.